Koudela/eArc-router/README.md

 of visualisation, the template and the engine does.

-The controllers control the data generation and persistence mechanisms of your app, they should not control the visualisation layer, too.
+The controllers control the data generation and persistence mechanisms of your app, they should not control the visualisation layer too.
 The underlying principle is the famous single-responsibility principle ([SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle)).